Bellanca 14-13-2 Cruisair Senior. NC74496 (c/n 1591)

 Nevertheless the Bellancas have an excellent turn of speed and have been known to approach the

 advertised cruising speed of 180 m.p.h.
 IAS.
-An excellent history of the Cruisair Senior can be
+An fairly complete history of the Cruisair Senior can

 http://www.nasm.si.edu/research/aero/aircraft/bellanc2.htm